MaDHouSe79/mh-trailers/README.md

 - First you look with target to the trailer, then you get a few options,
 - fist use ramp down than use platform down, you can now put vehicles on the top of this platform,
 - then you lock the vehicles by looking to the trailer and use again the target, and then you can raise the platform.
-- With this the all top vehicles will belocked automaticly.
+- With this the all top vehicles will be locked automaticly.
-- when you have raised the top platform, you can then use the lower platform.
+- When you have raised the top platform, you can then use the lower platform.
 - which it in this order and it should work fine.